Community Calendar

 Emmanuel Cancer Foundation

-The the Emmanuel Cancer Foundation provides a variety of specialized services, at no charge, to any New Jersey family facing the challenges of caring for a child with cancer. accomplish this through professional in-home counseling, advocacy on behalf of the families, material support such as food, clothing, toys, and household items and emergency financial relief.
+The Emmanuel Cancer Foundation provides a variety of specialized services, at no charge, to any New Jersey family facing the challenges of caring for a child with cancer. accomplish this through professional in-home counseling, advocacy on behalf of the families, material support such as food, clothing, toys, and household items, and emergency financial relief.
 Call 908-322-4323 or click EmmanuelCancer.org for additional information.

 Neighbors Helping Neighbors USA

-Neighbors HelpingNeighbors USA is a free, peer-led volunteer job search networking and support group targeted to individuals who are actively looking for work and interested in reinvgorating their job search.Membership is open to anyone in career transition, including unemployed, underemployed individuals and recent college graduates in the fields of business, non-profit, and education, as well as persons re entering the job market, struggling small business owners and anyone looking for part-time or volunteer work.
+Neighbors HelpingNeighbors USA is a free, peer-led volunteer job search networking and support group targeted to individuals who are actively looking for work and interested in reinvigorating their job search.
+Membership is open to anyone in career transition, including unemployed, underemployed individuals and recent college graduates in the fields of business, non-profit, and education, as well as persons re-entering the job market, struggling small business owners, and anyone looking for part-time or volunteer work.
 Click nhnusa.org for meeting locations around New Jersey.

 The Childhood Leukemia Foundation

 Court Appointed Special Advocate (CASA) holds volunteer training throughout New Jersey.
-The goal of the CASA volunteer is to facilitate placement of a child into safe, permanent home.
+The goal of the CASA volunteer is to facilitate the placement of a child into a safe, permanent home.
 They are looking for individuals with a desire to help children – no special background is needed.
 Call 732-797-0590 or visit oceancountycasa.org for more information.

-What if it was your friend or family member who needed life saving blood?
+What if it was your friend or family member who needed life-saving blood?
 Would you be there?
-TheCommunity Blood Council of New Jersey is there, a not-for-profit blood center helping save lives.
+The Community Blood Council of New Jersey is there, a not-for-profit blood center helping save lives.
 Help save lives by donating blood or setting up a blood drive in your area.
 For more information call the Community Blood Council at 877-244-8365.

 Each year, there are over 2 million poison exposures reported to Poison Control Centers across the US.
 The New Jersey Poison Information and Education System (NJPIES) has been the state's regional drug and poison information system for the past 25 years.
 NJPIES is a non-profit organization that offers poison emergency and drug information services to NJ residents via its hotline (1-800-222-1222).
-Trained health professionals (doctor, nurse, or pharmacist) are available 24 hours a day / 7 days a week to assist callers with poison emergencies, poison prevention information, drug information, food poisoning, carbon monoxide poisoning, treatment advice following bites/stings, medication side effects and interactions, etc. All calls are free and confidential.
+Trained health professionals (doctor, nurse, or pharmacist) are available 24 hours a day / 7 days a week to assist callers with poison emergencies, poison prevention information, drug information, food poisoning, carbon monoxide poisoning, treatment advice following bites/stings, medication side effects, and interactions, etc. All calls are free and confidential.
 Services are available for the hearing impaired (973-926-8008) and for those who speak languages other than English.

 New Jersey’s statewide 2-1-1 Help Line is a 24/7 one-stop, non-emergency call center operated by the United Way for people seeking help & information.
-Easily accessible by landline, cell phone and the internet at nj211.org, calls are free & confidential with multi-lingual specialists always available.
-Specialists can provide information & referral services to callers about a variety of issues including basic human needs resources, support for seniors & persons with disabilities, support for children & families, employment support.
+Easily accessible by landline, cell phone, and the internet at nj211.org, calls are free & confidential with multi-lingual specialists always available.
+Specialists can provide information & referral services to callers about a variety of issues including basic human needs resources, support for seniors & persons with disabilities, support for children & families, and employment support.

 You hoped it wouldn’t happen but it has.
 You’ve lost your job.
 You’ve got a family to support.
 Your skills may be out of date.
 What do you do now?
 You need the personal support and services of a unique organization.
 Professional Services Group is ready to help.
 They can help you with everything from resume writing to interviewing and everything else you need to showcase your valuable skills.
 If the unthinkable has happened, don’t hesitate.
 PSG is a no-cost New Jersey Department of Labor supported volunteer organization for professionals in transition.
 More Info

-Einstein’s Alley Vet Career Connect - Einstein’s Alley Vet Career Connect is designed to match members of the New Jersey National Guard, a New Jersey veteran or the spouse of a veteran the veteran, to the career that is perfectly suited to them.
+Einstein’s Alley Vet Career Connect - Einstein’s Alley Vet Career Connect is designed to match members of the New Jersey National Guard, a New Jersey veteran, or the spouse of a veteran, to the career that is perfectly suited to them.
 This initiative focuses on the individual soldier’s strengths and motivations by using a proven Personality Assessment Profile that has been used by over 25K companies to assess over 2.5 million people.
 This Profile objectively quantifies an individual’s competencies as well as their strengths and potential and matches those core strengths to the requirements of a job.
-The expected outcome is a career and not just a job – with the employer needs matched to the employee’s career desires.
+The expected outcome is a career and not just a job – with the employer's needs matched to the employee’s career desires.
 For more information call (609)524-1200.

 Ocean County Hunger Relief is collecting children's clothes, coats, & shoes (sizes infant to teen), book bags, and lunch boxes for needy children in Ocean County.
 There is a desperate need because the organization almost never has these items.
 Especially needed are baby items such as diapers, wipes, shampoo, baby wash, etc. The children receiving the donations are either very poor or homeless.
 Donations may be dropped off at the Hunger Relief office on North Main Street in Toms River or by calling (732) 505-HELP or by visiting ochungerrelief.org.